 Seals and Classifications for Italian Food

 Abroad, authentic Italian food is often replaced with imitations that can immediately be detected by the expert eye of an Italian.
 Surveys show that the most frequent imitations concern especially cheeses (parmigiano reggiano, grana padano, romano, asiago, fontina, gorgonzola) and cold cuts (pancetta, coppa, prosciutto di Parma, salame Toscano, Milano, soppressata calabrese).
-Food imitations are also referred to as "fake Italian food" and these types of foods include all foodstuff sold as Italian when, in fact, they are not produced in Italy and have nothing to do with the country.
-These "fake products" manage to deceive the consumer through the use of labels, images or names on the packages that recall Italy, including the Italian flag.
+Food imitations are also referred to as "fake Italian food" and include all that is sold as Italian when, in fact, it's not produced in Italy and has nothing to do with the country.
+These "fake products" manage to deceive the consumer through the use of labels, images or names on the package that recall Italy, including the Italian flag.

 Seals for Food

 Italy gave birth to a seal to protect authentic Italian food in 1963 called the Denominazione di origine controllata (DOC), or a certificate of supervised origin.
 In 1992 the EU decided to introduce a system of protection regarding food farming production and managed to create, through the Council Regulation (EEC) No 2081/92, the following seals:

 DOP, IGP, STG

 DOP is the acronym of Denominazione di origine protetta (PDO - Protected Designation of Origin) and it identifies those products, like Prosciutto di Parma and mozzarella di bufala campana, whose production and processing are achieved in a specific geographical area.